How to Dry Structural Roof Components

 Large Areas of Saturated Structural Wood

 When significant portions of roof framing become saturated, natural drying alone may not be enough.
-Large-scale water exposure increases the amount of moisture trapped inside wood fibers, extending drying time and increasing the risk of mold growth.
+Large-scale water exposure can leave moisture deep inside wood fibers, especially where airflow cannot reach.

 Professional drying may be necessary when: